LiskArchive/lisk-sdk/framework/src/modules/README.md

     /**
-     * Supported configurations for the module with default values.
+     * Supported configurations for the plugin with default values.
      *
-     * @return {Object} defaults - JSON object with default options for the module.
+     * @return {Object} defaults - JSON object with default options for the plugin.
      */
     get defaults() { return {}; },

     /**
-     * List of valid events which this module wants to register with the controller.
+     * List of valid events which this plugin wants to register with the controller.
-     * Each event name will be prefixed by module alias, e.g. moduleName:event1.
+     * Each event name will be prefixed by plugin alias, e.g. pluginName:event1.
      * Listing an event means to register the event in the application.
-     * Any module can subscribe or publish that event in the application.
+     * Any plugin can subscribe or publish that event in the application.
      *
      * @return {Array} events - String Array of events.
      */
     get events() { return []; },

     /**
-     * Object of valid actions which this module want to register with the controller.
+     * Object of valid actions which this plugin want to register with the controller.
-     * Each action name will be prefixed by module alias, e.g. moduleName:action1.
+     * Each action name will be prefixed by plugin alias, e.g. pluginName:action1.
-     * Source module can define the action while others can invoke that action.
+     * Source plugin can define the action while others can invoke that action.
      *
      * @return {Object} actions - Contains all available action names as key, and the corresponding function as value.
      */